What Is Domestic Abuse? Exploring The Definition, Types, And How To Handle It

 Shifting the perspective: Using survivor-oriented language

-Many mental health professionals recommend using survivor-affirming language rather than referring to people as victims in the context of domestic abuse or violence.
+Many mental health professionals recommend using survivor-affirming language rather than referring to people as victims in the context of domestic violence.
 This can help reduce the stigma around this concern and may inspire a perspective focused on growth and perseverance.
-The American Psychological Association has an inclusive language guidelines for further reference, should you ever need to learn to define your experience or support others’ experience in a sensitive, survivor-forward way.
+The American Psychological Association has inclusive language guidelines for further reference, should you ever need to learn to define your experience or support others’ experience in a sensitive, survivor-forward way.

 Domestic violence vs. intimate partner violence: What's the difference?

 While the terms are often used interchangeably, domestic abuse or violence (otherwise known as DV) and intimate partner violence (IPV) might differ.
-DV can occur between people in an imbalanced power dynamic while living in the same home—they do not necessarily have to be spouses or engaged in any sort of romantic or social partnership.
-Children and roommates can also experience domestic abuse at the hands of someone who controls their access to vital necessities—which can be something that is used for coercion.
+Domestic violence can occur between people in an imbalanced power dynamic while living in the same home—they do not necessarily have to be spouses or engaged in any sort of romantic or social partnership.
+Children and roommates can also experience domestic abuse at the hands of someone who controls their reach to vital necessities—which can be something that is used for coercion.

 In contrast, IPV generally happens expressly between two or more people in an intimate, monogamous or polyamorous relationship.